mmb-carb/ESTA/README.md

 > Emissions Spatial and Temporal Allocator

 ESTA is a command-line tool for processing raw emissions data into spatially and temporally-allocated emissions inventories, suitable for photochemicaly modeling or other analysis.
-ESTA a open-source, Python-based tool designed by the AQPSD branch of the [California EPA][CalEPA]'s [CalEPA][ARB].
+ESTA is an open-source, Python-based tool designed by the AQPSD branch of the [California EPA][CalEPA]'s [Air Resources Board][ARB].
 Though it is a general-purpose model, it is currently only used for processing on-road inventories.

-> This is a pre-release Beta version of the ESTA Model.
+> This is a pre-release Beta version of the ESTA model.

 ## ESTA Documentation